neonvoidx/pics/README.md

 ### Wallpapers

-This my collection of >=3440x1440 wallpapers that I find visually pleasing.
+This my collection of wallpapers that I find visually pleasing.
+I do not take credit for any of these, most of then are found on /r/unixporn or wallhaven.cc.

 Previews are dynamically generated below:

 ![jad0fbqfcgqc1.jpeg](jad0fbqfcgqc1.jpeg)
 ![cyberpunkcity.jpg](cyberpunkcity.jpg)